binding1/tweeter/README.md

 # Tweeter Project

-Tweeter is a simple, single-page Twitter clone.
+## Welcome to Tweeter, a simple, single-page Twitter clone.

-This repository is the starter code for the project: Students will fork and clone this repository, then build upon it to practice their HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node, Express back-end skills.
+This repository contains forked code from Lighthouse Lab, which was then built upon using HTML, CSS, JS, jQuery and AJAX to display my front-end skills.
+Back-end skills include Node and Express.

 ## Getting Started